 2.1 Essential Ingredients

-- Sugar (brown and white): A combination of granulated sugar and brown sugar adds sweetness and moisture, respectively.
+- Sugar (brown and white): Brown sugar adds moisture, white sugar adds sweetness.

-- Baking soda and baking powder: These leavening agents ensure the cookies rise properly.
+- Baking soda and baking powder: These make the cookies rise a bit.

 2.2 Optional Ingredients

-- Mix-ins: Consider adding chocolate chips, chopped nuts, or dried fruits for added flavor and texture.
+- Mix-ins: Try chocolate chips, chopped nuts, or dried fruit.

 3. Step-by-Step Recipe: Peanut Butter Oatmeal Cookies